testing-felickz/setupr/docs/development.md

 We have 100% test coverage — with a few cheats using `pragma: no sover` for code should be excluded.

+The GHA should create a nice coverage report.

 ### GnuPG

 We use [python-gnupg](https://gnupg.readthedocs.io/en/latest/#) and